kevinsulatra/minecraft-server/README.md

 A minecraft server for family and friends

 # GCP
-Deploy the server using GKE Servers which is an extended feature of GKE
+Deploy minecraft server in GKE

 # Terraform
 Infrastructure as a Code